LISTED ALPHABETICALLY

 Amita Gupta, MD, MHS

-Professor of Medicine and Public Health; Director, Division of Infectious Diseases; GKII Faculty Co-Chair Johns Hopkins School of Medicine
+Florence Sabin Professor of Infectious Diseases; Director of the Division of Infectious Diseases; GKII Faculty Co-Chair Johns Hopkins School of Medicine

 Dr. Gupta is Director of the Division of Infectious Diseases at the Johns Hopkins School of Medicine.
 She is also Faculty Co-chair of the Gupta-Klinsky India Institute at Johns Hopkins University, and Professor of Infectious Diseases at the JH School of Medicine, with a joint appointment in International Health at the JH Bloomberg School of Public Health.